 The editors and current author would like to thank and acknowledge the significant contribution of the previous author of this chapter from the 2004 first edition, Dr. M. Stanton Michels.
 This current second edition chapter is a revision and update of the original author's work

-This is a 2 year old toddler who has had "bad skin" since soon after he was born.
-He had "cradle cap" as an infant that became generalized to his face, and from there to his upper torso.
-Off and on throughout his life, he has had "flare-ups" of erythematous, scaling patches on his cheeks, chest and abdomen.
+A 2 year-old boy presents with recurrent rashes since soon after he was born.
+He had "cradle cap" as an infant that became generalized to his face followed by his upper torso.
+Throughout his life he has had intermittent flares of erythematous, scaling patches on his cheeks, chest, and abdomen.
 His mother expresses frustration with the doctors' inability to help her son's skin.
 She has used moisturizers and 1% hydrocortisone cream episodically in the past.
-Presently his hands are so inflamed, cracked and bleeding that he doesn't move his fingers much.
-"He never stops scratching!", she declares.
-She admits however that they are more successful in controlling his asthma that was diagnosed about one year ago.
+Recently he seems frequently scratch behinds his knees.
+She admits that they are more successful in controlling his asthma that was diagnosed about one year ago.

-. . . . .
-2) Past medical history of asthma or hay fever.
+- Past medical history of asthma or hay fever.